 Crowd-source funding is a type of online fundraising that uses the myriad resources of the internet to raise money for a project or cause.
-Many of our students have found great success through crowd-source funding, and this type of fundraising is gaining steam as an effective-and fun!-method for raising money.
+Many of our students have found success through crowd-source funding, and this type of fundraising is growing popular as an effective (and fun!) method for raising money.

-Crowd-source funding is a public affair; you create an online profile, and you can share the link with your entire social network.
+Crowd-source funding is a public affair; you create an online profile and can share the link with your entire social network.
 People can choose to donate money to your cause, provide feedback on your site, and share your profile and link with others.
-Donating has never been easier.
-Friends and family no longer have to send you checks in the mail, and you no longer have to stand in line at the bank-all donations can be made electronically through your project page!
-The convenience of this type of donation makes it possible for friends, family, and even perfect strangers to support your cause!
+It makes donating easy.
+Friends and family no longer need to send you checks in the mail, and you won't need stand in line at the bank-all donations can be made electronically through your project page!
+The convenience of this type of donation makes it possible for friends, family, and even perfect strangers to support your cause.

-There are a number of crowd-source funding websites available to you, including FundMyTravel, Project Travel, IndieGoGo, GoFundMe, and GoGetFunding, to name a few.
+There are a number of crowd-source funding websites available to you, such as FundMyTravel, Project Travel, IndieGoGo, GoFundMe, and GoGetFunding.
 Each site is designed a little differently, but the basic components remain the same:

-- Create an engaging profile page to attract friends, family, and generous strangers to your site - Write a well-articulated and effective explanation of what your project is and why it is important to you - Identify an obtainable goal that you are trying to reach - Clearly outline the steps you want your potential donors to take in order to support you - Network, network!
+- Create an engaging profile page to attract friends, family, and generous strangers to your site - Write a well-articulated and effective explanation of what your project is and why it is important to you - Identify an obtainable goal that you are trying to reach - Clearly outline the steps you want your potential donors to take to support you - Network, network, network!
 Use social media to connect to anyone and everyone who might be willing to support your project - Express your gratitude to those who choose to donate

-While the convenience of crowd-source funding cannot be over-emphasized, we would offer you a few words of advice.
-First, read the fine print.
-Most (if not all) of these sites collect a small processing fee per donation.
-Some will keep your money if you do not reach your goal.
-Make sure you know what you are committing to.
-Second, donations will not magically appear.
+While the convenience of crowd-source funding cannot be over-emphasized, we have additional advice.
+First, it's important to read the fine print.
+Many sites collect a small processing fee per donation.
+Some may keep your money if you do not reach your goal.
+Second, donations rarely happen without being proactive.
 You need to be engaging, persuasive, and effective in your communication and upkeep of your profile.
-This is your platform for telling everyone you know-and even people you don't-why you want to study abroad, how you think it will enhance your education or your professional goals, and what you hope to get out of it.
-Be articulate and passionate and just remember-it doesn't hurt to ask!
+This is your platform for sharing to the community why you want to participate on a global education, how you think it will enhance your academic or your professional goals, and what you hope to get out of it.
+Remember, it never hurts to ask!
 The next page outlines our best tips and tricks for effective crowd-source funding.